Genora51/Bitwise/README.md

 ## Features

 Bitwise consists of a few logical operators (`^`,`!`,`&`, etc.), some basic input/output, a few variables, and some control structures.
 And that's about it.
 Apart from input and output, all calculation must be done with binary.
 View the docs at [docs/main.md](docs/main.md).

+## Running files

+To run a file in bitwise, use this command:

+    python bitwise.py [filename.bit]

+If not run from the bitwise folder, replace `bitwise.py` with the full (or relative path of the `bitwise.py` file).
+Equally, if python is not in your %PATH% (i.e. not a valid command), replace `python` with the path of your `python.exe`.